 Roles are defined in the deployment descriptor for the application.
 The application developer or deployer maps roles to one or more groups in the deployment descriptor for each application.
-When the application is being packaged and deployed, the application specifies mappings between users, groups, and roles, as illustrated in the following figure.
+When the application is being packaged and deployed, the application specifies mappings between users, groups, and roles, as illustrated in Figure 1-1.